IMPORTANT: Due to COVID pandemic, CFA Institute has made the decision to postpone the June 2020 CFA Exam administration globally. Read more here

 You should devote even up to 60% of your study time to these four topics.

 Also – among the topics with the highest number of questions in the exam – you can expect to find Porfolio Management (PM).

-Number of Questions and Item Sets for Each CFA Level 2 Topic
+Number of Questions and Item Sets for Level 2 CFA Exam Topics

 |MIN no. of questions||MAX no. of questions||Predicted no. of questions||Predicted no. of item sets|